Visillect/colorsegmentation/README.md

 ### Installation

+Practically, the code is not platform specific but it is tested only on Linux.
+The official support is curently provided only for Linux too.

-Configure and compile the project:
+To configure and compile the project run the following command:

     git clone https://github.com/Visillect/segmentation
     mkdir build